bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 - `:Colors` - list color schemes, then change `colorscheme` to the selection

 Why not just use CtrlP
 ----------------------

-The [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) plugin is the precursor to most Vim fuzzing finding plugins.
+The [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) plugin is the precursor to most Vim fuzzy finding plugins.
 It is an excellent plugin which is still actively maintained.

 I used CtrlP for many years.
 I even posted how to [turbocharge the CtrlP Vim